 Your source water comes from the lower Lake Huron watershed.
 The watershed includes numerous short, seasonal streams that drain to Lake Huron.
-The Michigan Department of Environmental Quality in partnership the Detroit Water and Sewerage Department and several other governmental agencies performed a source water assessment in 2004 to determine the susceptibility or relative potential of contamination.
-The susceptibility rating is on a seven-tiered scale ranging from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contamination sources.
+EGLE in partnership with the U.S. Geological Survey, the Detroit Water and Sewerage Department, and the Michigan Public Health Institute performed a source water assessment in 2004 to determine the susceptibility of potential contamination.
+The susceptibility rating is a seven-tiered scale ranging from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contaminant sources.
 The Lake Huron source water intake is categorized as having a moderately low susceptibility to potential contaminant sources.
 The Lake Huron water treatment plant has historically provided satisfactory treatment of this source water to meet drinking water standards.

-GLWA voluntarily developed and received approval in 2016 for a source water protection program (SWIPP) for the Lake Huron Water Treatment Plant intake.
-The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential of source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation and education.
-If you would like to know more information about the Source Water Assessment or the SWIPP please, contact your water department (248) 288-5150.
+In 2015, GLWA received a grant from EGLE to develop a source water protection program for the Lake Huron water treatment plant intake.
+The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection areas, identification of potential of source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation and education.
+If you would like to know more information about the Source Water Assessment report please, contact GLWA at (313) 926-8102.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at (800-426-4791).
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at (800) 426-4791.